peteroupc/html3dutil/tutorials/surfaces.md

 [**`SurfaceBuilder`**](http://peteroupc.github.io/html3dutil/H3DU.SurfaceBuilder.html).
 It helps
 generate vertex coordinates and other attributes using a parametric surface function.
 The following helper function, `makeMesh`, generates a parametric surface mesh.
-A function similar to the `makeMesh` function presented here is included in the demos that come with the HTML 3D Library.

 The comments explain how `makeMesh` works in detail.

     function makeMesh(func,resolutionU, resolutionV){